 Swing traders use technical analysis to find stocks that are about to climb or go down in value.
 They are not concerned with the fundamentals of the stock.
 They are only concerned with trends and patterns of the stock.
 Swing traders often create a set of trading rules based on the technical or fundamental analysis; these trading rules or algorithms are designed to identify when to buy and sell a security.
-In swing trading, the traders don’t even take the intrinsic value of a stock into consideration for the purpose.
+In swing trading, the traders don’t even take the intrinsic value of stock into consideration for the purpose.
 Because they are not concerned about the long-term prospect of the stock.

 Also Read:10 Reasons To Invest In Mutual Funds

 For example, Mr. A wants to do swing trading in stock XY.
-For that, he is keeping eye on the price movement and volume of the stock.
+For that, he is keeping an eye on the price movement and volume of the stock.
 As soon as he notices that the stock price has gone above a particular level, he immediately enters into swing trade by buying the stock XY.
-Say he holds it for next five days and sells it at a higher level and earns a profit.
+Say he holds it for the next five days and sells it at a higher level and earns a profit.

 The above example shows the swing points where a trader can enter.
 Exits are taken by a trader in part or at one go.

 To speak straight, swing trading strategies are suitable for retail or individual investors.
 There are two reasons for such an analysis.
 One, institutional investors are too large to involve in swing trades and the profits are not that big to match their investments.
 And next, shorter holding period that cannot allow institutional investors to indulge in the swing trade.